 depends on the area that the radiologist needs to look at.

-- The technologist will put a clear gel on the skin over the area to be looked at.
+The technologist will put a clear gel on your skin over the area to be looked at.

-You also may be asked to cough or sniff during the procedure.
+You also may be asked to cough or sniff during the test.
 This will let the technologist

 see how certain structures in your chest move.